Atlas-OS/docs/docs/faq-and-troubleshooting/common-questions/reverting-atlas.md

 icon: material/microsoft-windows
 ---

-# :material-microsoft-windows: How do I return to Windows after installing AtlasOS?
+# :material-microsoft-windows: How do I revert AtlasOS' changes?

-**You'll need to reinstall Windows to revert Atlas' modification.**
+**You'll need to reinstall Windows to revert Atlas' modifications.**

 This is required because our installation instructions on our documentation guide you to reinstall Windows (deleting your previous install), and then, install Atlas.